sherlock-audit/2022-09-knox-judging/README.md

 Just for confirmation I kept #102 the main issue, although it's referencing two separate issues. #24, #82 and #85 are duplicates of this.
 Rest of the issues are low/invalid

+**jacksanford1**

+Bringing in 0xCourtney comment from Discord:

+> All of the issues that are being reviewed have been linked in the judging repo issues.
+The only exception is issue#102.
+We acknowledged its a theoretical attack vector but will not fix it in this review.

 # Issue H-3: Auction can potentially sell more contracts than it has collateral for.